AlainParadis/designschool/_topics/books.md

   5. Select the 'Chapter Titles'.
 Click <span class="command">OK</span>.
   6. Click <span class="command">Insert</span> from the Text Variables dialogue.

   You'll see \<Chapter Titles\> appear in the text frame.
 This will reproduce the text that's in Chapter Titles paragraph style.
-You'll need to apply Master to the first page, then unlock the frame by <span class="command">Shift-⌘-clicking</span> on it.
+You'll need to apply Parent to the first page, then unlock the frame by <span class="command">Shift-⌘-clicking</span> on it.

   Now, go to each of your book documents to drag B-Chapter onto the first page's icon in the Pages panel.
 Go to the first page, then type in a chapter title.
 It will automatically populate to all the pages. *Magic!*